miftachuda/remotecmd/README.md

-# Remote CMD using telnet client
+# Remote CMD using Telnet or Netcat

 Usage
 Compile the binaries `go build server.go` or download on release page